HubDanDevMan/matura/chapters/Filesystems.md

 there must be a directory that does not have a name, because it does not have a parent directory (unless there are infinitely many directories or a circular filesystem).
 This directory is the *root directory* and every other directory is either a direct or indirect subdirectory.
 The root directory is often shown as a plain "/".
-Windows users can think of it as the "C:\" drive but it is actually notentirely the case.
+Windows users can think of it as the "C:\" drive but it is actually not entirely the case.
 We will explain why shortly, but there are some things that are important to know first.
 If a path starts with the "/" such as "/home/Terry/tasks.txt" then the path is an *absolute path*.
 There is also a relative path and it depends on the *current working directory*.
 Let's say that a program is run from "/home/Terry/".
 The current working directory is the aforementioned one.
 If the